-Joseph was offered a job with his brother George Showalter to cut wood in the mountains of PA at the town of Williamsburg in Blair County, a few miles west of Huntingdon County where Joseph and George had grown up.
-Their sister Mary Kipe lived at Williamsburg and they may have stayed with her for some time.
+Joseph was offered a job with his brother George Showalter to cut wood in the mountains of PA at the town of Williamsburg in Blair County, a few miles west of Huntingdon County where Joseph had grown up.

 Joseph was to take eldest daughter Lillian with him to stay with George's wife, Sally.
 George and Sallie lived at Mt.
 Union, 12 miles east of the city of Huntingdon.
 Joseph's wife Bertha and youngest daughter Ethel were to stay behind with Bertha's sister, Inez, and her husband John Schaffer in Fairmont, WV.